Last Updated on by

-In traditional herbal medicine, Yellow Dock (Rumex Crispus) is considered a general health tonic, as it promotes general health and well-being.
-However, there are specific reasons why you should consider using yellow dock.
-Below, I’ve listed a few of yellow dock’s most popular uses:
+In traditional herbal medicine, Yellow Dock (Rumex Crispus) is considered a general health tonic, because it promotes general health and well-being.
+But there are a number of specific reasons why you should consider using yellow dock.

 - Internal cleanser